-After a retrospective in 2019 at the Vancouver Art Gallery, in the city that first discovered her talent, Vikky Alexander, now a Montreal resident, presents Nordic Rock, an invaluable and fantastical exhibition created in dialogue with the Fonderie Darling’s massive hall.
+After a retrospective in 2019 at the Vancouver Art Gallery, Vikky Alexander presents Nordic Rock, a precious, fantasy-rich installation that contrasts the brutalist and imposing architecture of the Fonderie Darling’s hall.

 The industrial setting harbours fragile sculptures representing highly stylized elements of design furniture, such as a bed, a chair, a night table.
-Installed on pedestals and made of dichroic glass, an iridescent material that reflects a spectrum of colour, these extremely delicate sculptures are presented on pedestals arranged like islands in the space so as to reinforce their inaccessibility.
-Akin to jewels or precious stones capturing and reflecting light, these non-functional objects have a sole aim: to captivate and create desire as they attract viewers and hold their gaze.
+Made of dichroic glass, an iridescent material that reflects light in a spectrum of colour, these minimal and extremely delicate sculptures are presented on pedestals arranged like islands in the space so as to reinforce their inaccessibility.
+Akin to jewels or precious stones capturing and reflecting light, these non-functional objects aim to captivate and create desire as they attract viewers and hold their gaze.
 Their shimmering, transparent surface subtly plays with the patina and architecture of the heritage building.
 The height of luxury, these works reveal the tremendous tension between the former working-class neighbourhood and the current, massive real estate development intended for a wealthy population.

-Vikky Alexander is a conceptual artist whose work explores the culture of consumerism and fantasy.
+Alexander is a conceptual artist whose work explores the culture of consumerism and fantasy.
 Her work is distinctive in its ability to examine the world of illusion and material desire by using the language of architecture and design, borrowing from the imagery of high fashion and design magazines to address the themes of desire and commodification and the ways in which society projects us into these unreal environments.
 Playing with reflective materials and optical illusions and using strategies that trigger unconscious motives, the artist creates minimalist interventions in photography and sculpture.

 translated by Oana Avasilichioaei